 The split is deliberate.
 Step one is "what's actually your money" (after VAT goes to the government and fees go to your acquirer).
 Step two is "what's left after costs of doing business".

-02 Step one: net revenue
+02 How is net revenue calculated?

 - Tax.
 VAT collected on behalf of the government — you remit it on schedule.
 Computed as